cgroza/GraffiTE/README.md

 ## Description

-`GraffiTE` is a pipeline that finds polymorphic transposable elements in genome assemblies and genotypes the discovered polymorphisms in read sets using a pangenomic approach.
+`GraffiTE` is a pipeline that finds polymorphic transposable elements in genome assemblies and genotypes the discovered polymorphisms in read sets using a pangenomic approach. `GraffiTE` is developed by Cristian Groza and Clément Goubert in [Guillaume Bourque's group](https://computationalgenomics.ca/BourqueLab/) at the [Genome Centre of McGill University](https://www.mcgillgenomecentre.ca/) (Montréal, Canada).

 1. First, each alternative assembly is (pseudo)-aligned to the reference genome with [`minimap2`](https://github.com/lh3/minimap2) (set at \~5% divergence max).
 For each genome considered, structural variants (SVs) are called with [`svim-asm`](https://github.com/eldariont/svim-asm) and only insertions and deletions relative to the reference genome are kept.
 ![](https://i.imgur.com/Ouzl83K.png)